lbaw-admin/lbaw-laravel-2017-18/README.md

 To prepare you computer for development you need to install some software, namely _docker_, _php_ and the php package manager _composer_.

-We recommend using an _ubuntu_ distribution that ships _php 7.1_.
+We recommend using an _ubuntu_ distribution that ships _php 7.1_ (e.g Ubuntu 17.10).
 You can install the required software with:

-    sudo apt-get install git php composer docker-compose
+    sudo apt-get install git composer docker-compose php7.1 php7.1-mbstring php7.1-xml

 At this time, you are ready to start working on your project.
 You should have created a fork from this repository and shared it with your friends and teacher.
 When you're ready to start, do the